shank16/CarND-Behaviour-cloning/writeup_template.md

 My project includes the following files:
 * model.ipynb containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* modeltr1.h5 containing a trained convolution neural network for track 1
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code